leonard-ramos27/Interactive-Comments-Section/README.md

 ### What I learned

-I was able to learn more about Object-Oriented Programming in Javascript as well as using AJAX, JSON and Local Storage.
+I was able to learn more about Object-Oriented Programming in Javascript.
+I've also used AJAX to request data from JSON as well as save to LocalStorage.

 ### Continued development